-Particularly relevant to Desktop Automation is Robocorp App.
-Once you have identified the machine that the automation will run (it could be the same computer you used for development, or, more likely, another physical or virtual machine), just install Robocorp App on it, and you will be able to trigger and schedule the robot on that machine from Robocorp Cloud.
+Particularly relevant to desktop automation is Robocorp Workforce Agent.
+Once you have identified the machine that the automation will run (it could be the same computer you used for development, or, more likely, another physical or virtual machine), just install Robocorp Workforce Agent on it, and you will be able to trigger and schedule the robot on that machine from Robocorp Cloud.

-Also, by combining Robocorp App with the assistant feature of Robocorp Cloud, you can set up attended desktop automation workflows where robots and human operators can work together in accomplishing a task.
+Also, by using the Assistant of Robocorp Cloud, you can set up attended desktop automation workflows where robots and human operators can work together in accomplishing a task.

 Desktop automation robot examples